 Taking a taxi or a chauffeur-driven car (VTC) during the 2024 Olympics and Paralympics

-To get around during the 2024 Olympics in France, you are considering taking a taxi or chauffeur-driven car (VTC).
+To get around during the 2024 Paralympics in France, you are considering taking a taxi or chauffeur-driven car (VTC).
 How can you identify them?
 How much does a taxi or VTC journey cost?
 Find out all you need to know in this article.

 Taxi